BelaPlatform/bela_newBlog/docs/_posts/2019-09-27-euro-trill-modular-eurorack.markdown

 ## Producing Control Voltage from the Trill Sensors

 The Trill sensors alone cannot produce a control voltage and need to be connected to a microcontroller or embedded computer to translate the readings from the sensor into the required voltage ranges.
 To do this you can use a low cost microcontroller like Arduino, Teensy or many other popular maker boards so long as they have an I2C port available (see the [Trill Arduino examples](https://github.com/BelaPlatform/Trill/tree/master/examples)).
-In this case we've used a more sophisticated embedded computer that can also perform complex synthesis of sound alongside producing control voltage out.
+In this case we've used a more sophisticated embedded computer ([Bela and BeagleBone Black](https://shop.bela.io/bela/starter-kit)) that can also perform complex synthesis of sound alongside producing control voltage out.
+Bela is particularly well suited for creating synthesisers and you can see previous synth projects made with the board [here](https://blog.bela.io/category/synths/).

 {% include single-image.html fileName="euro-trill/pepper-all-around.jpg" caption="The Pepper Eurorack Module."%}